AndrewJag22/vanet-ca/README.md

 The subjectinfo file contains the information that would normally be inputted using the openssl command.
 The parameters are separated using commas.
 The format is as follows: Country,State,Locality,OrganizationName,OrganizationalUnitName,CommonName

-An example is given in the created subjectinfo file
+An example is given in the created subjectinfo file.

+On downloading, the ca_crontab.sh file should be run as root using command:

+    sudo ./ca_crontab.sh